The Data Language That Compiles to Confidence

 Frequently Asked Questions

-Keel is currently in alpha (v0.1.0).
-The core language is stable, but the ecosystem is still growing.
-It's great for experimentation and side projects, but we recommend caution for production workloads.
+Keel is currently in active development (v0.0.20).
+The core language works well for data pipelines and analysis, but the ecosystem is still growing.
+It's great for experimentation and projects where type safety matters, but we recommend waiting for 1.0 for mission-critical production workloads.

 Check out our Codeberg repository!
 We welcome contributions of all kinds: code, documentation, examples, and bug reports.
-Join the community chat to get started.
+See the Contributing Guide in the docs for setup instructions.